-Due east from this, appears th' immortal shore That sacred Phoebus and Diana bore; where the Delos, thro' all th' Ægean seas renowned; (Whose coast the rocky Cyclades surround,) By Phæbus honoured, and by Greece revered, Her hallowed groves even distant Persia feared; But now, a silent, unfrequented land, No human footstep marks the trackless sand!
+Delos, thro' all the Ægean seas renown'd:

-Thence to the north, by Asia's western bound,
+(Whose coast the rocky Cyclades surround)

-Fair Lemnos stands, with rising marble crowned;
+By Phocbus honour'd, and by Greece rever'd!

-Where, in her rage, avenging Juno hurled
+Her hollow'd groves even distant Persia fear'd.

-Ill-fated Vulcan from th' etherial world;
+But now, a silent unfrequented land!

-There his eternal anvils first he reared;
+No human footstep marks the trackless sand.

-Then, forged by Cyclopean art, appeared
+Thence to the north, by Asia's western bound, Fair Lemnos stands, with rising marble crown'd; Where, in her rage, avenging Juno burl'd!
+Ill-fated Vulcan from th' etherial world.
+There his etternal anvils first he rear'd; Then, forg'd by Cyclopean art, appear'd Thunders, that shook the skies with dire alarms, And form'd by skill divine, Vulcanian arms.
+There, with this crippled wretch, the foul disgrace, And living scandal of th' empyreal race, The beauteous queen of Love in wedlock dwelt; In fires profane can heavenly bosoms melt?
+Eastward of this appears the Dardan shore,